Rio de Janeiro: 13 must-sees, viewpoints and places to visit in 2026

 What to eat in Rio de Janeiro

-Feijoada - Brazil’s most traditional dish.
-Hearty and flavorful, usually served on Fridays or Saturdays with rice, farofa, and orange.
+- Feijoada - The most traditional Brazilian dish.
+Rich and hearty, usually served on Fridays or Saturdays with rice, farofa, and orange.

-Fish and seafood - Very present in Carioca cuisine, especially in coastal areas.
-Grilled fish, shrimp, and moquecas are classics.
+- Fish and seafood - Very common in Rio’s cuisine, especially in coastal areas.
+Grilled fish, shrimp, and moqueca are classics.

-Pastel and coxinha - Popular street food, affordable and very common near beaches and markets.
+- Pastel and coxinha - Typical street food, cheap and very popular near beaches and markets.

-Açaí - Widely consumed after the beach.
-In Rio it is usually served more natural and less sweet.
+- Açaí - Very popular after the beach.
+In Rio it is usually less sweet and more natural.

-Churrasco - Grilled meats in traditional restaurants or rodízios with a wide variety of cuts.
+- Churrasco - Brazilian barbecue in traditional restaurants or rodízios with a wide variety of cuts.

-Caipirinha - Brazil’s signature drink, perfect for sunset.
+- Caipirinha - Brazil’s most iconic drink, perfect for sunset.

 How to pay in Rio de Janeiro

-Best with digital wallets - When paying in Rio de Janeiro, it is better to avoid using debit and credit cards whenever possible.
+- Best with digital wallets - In Rio de Janeiro it is better to avoid debit and credit cards when possible.
 For safety and convenience, digital wallets work much better.

-Brazil widely uses Pix, an instant payment system.
-Using wallets that allow Pix payments makes everything easier: you pay with a QR code, see the amount before confirming, and avoid common card issues or scams.
+- Brazil widely uses Pix, an instant payment system.
+Wallets that support Pix make everything easier: you pay via QR code, see the amount before confirming, and avoid common card errors or scams.

-A key point is security: before confirming the payment, the exact amount is always shown and requires manual approval from your phone.
+- A key point is security: before confirming payment, the exact amount is always shown and requires manual approval on your phone.

 Tips and characteristics